 The main challenges to healthy watersheds continue to be the impacts of urbanization and climate change.

 Through their watershed report cards, Conservation Authorities monitor three resource categories: surface water quality, forest conditions and groundwater quality.
-The latest set of report cards are being released in 2018.
+The next set of report cards will be released in 2023.